ifremer-bioinformatics/samba/docs/usage.md

 ### `--ancom_var`

-According to your metadata file, select the column name corresponding to the variable to group samples for ANCOM analysis.
+According to your metadata file, list the column names corresponding to the variables to group samples for ANCOM analysis (comma-separated list).

 ## Statistics